 The University of North Texas Libraries adheres to all applicable copyright laws of the United States and the UNT Copyright Compliance Policy.

-When the CDL certifies that a freely-accessible open access or born-digital online resource has value in supporting the curricular and research needs of the University and its communities, the CDL shall ensure the creation of a record that refers researchers to the resource from the Libraries’ discovery systems.
+When the Collection Development Department certifies that a freely-accessible open access or born-digital online resource has value in supporting the curricular and research needs of the University and its communities, the Collection Development Department shall ensure the creation of a record that refers researchers to the resource from the Libraries’ discovery systems.
 Because such referral does not reproduce the resource, prepare derivatives of it, distribute it, perform it or display it, no licensing or permission to provide a discovery record is deemed necessary.

 For collections of digital resources that are acquired by the UNT Digital Library, see Collaborative Efforts with the Digital Libraries Division, below.

 In the interest of ensuring that open access and born-digital materials are relevant to the support of the UNT curricula and research needs, the collection of open access and born-digital materials shall be regularly reviewed for accessibility and on-going appropriateness.
 The primary purpose of periodic review efforts is to ensure that URLs link to the expected resource.
 Secondary purposes of periodic review efforts include evaluation of resources for suitability and continued relevance to the curriculum of the university.